telerik/ajax-docs/controls/panelbar/data-binding/binding-to-object-based-datasources.md

 ## Binding to ObjectDataSource

->note To see this type of data binding in action, please visit the [Declarative Data Sources](http://demos.telerik.com/aspnet-ajax/Panelbar/Examples/PopulatingWithData/DeclarativeDataSources/DefaultCS.aspx) live demo.
+>tip To see this type of data binding in action, please visit the [Declarative Data Sources](http://demos.telerik.com/aspnet-ajax/Panelbar/Examples/PopulatingWithData/DeclarativeDataSources/DefaultCS.aspx) live demo.
 >